ExpressionEngine/ExpressionEngine-User-Guide/source/channel/sets.rst

       }
   }

-.. note:: Only first party fieldtypes are currently supported.
+.. note:: All fieldtypes included in the channel set must already be installed in order to import the channel set.

 ``channel_set.json``
 ====================